 In this morning practice, we will explore foundational concepts of embodiment, alignment, rhythm, community and sustainability as preparation and education for rigorous dancing.
 We will warm up for the day with a focus on line, flexibility, extension, and strength.
 This class combines yoga, ballet, breath work, martial arts, contact improvisation, and movement integration.
 Additionally, we will learn tools for recovery and injury prevention, and most importantly, wake up to the vast potential our dancing bodies hold.

-Street Styles – Brandon Allen Juezan-Williams, Allie James
+Street Styles – Brandon Allen Juezan-Williams

 Street Dance is a cultural art form with a rich history.
 In this class, students will learn the vocabulary techniques of various street styles including Hip Hop, House, and Krump along with their associated historical contexts.
 Additionally, students will explore street dance composition through choreography, as well as express their individuality and creative freedom through the art of freestyle dance.